A Guide to Barcelona Tourism for Wheelchair and Scooter Users

-Barcelona is gaining a reputation as a viable destination for disabled or limited mobility travellers.
+Barcelona is gaining a reputation as a viable destination for travellers with a disability or limited mobility.
 Despite still ironing out some accessibility issues the Council are working hard to make the city fully adapted for wheelchair and scooter users.
 Many are now claiming that it is one of Europe's most advanced cities in terms of mobility and accessibility.

-For personal advice and insider tips from a Barcelona resident who uses a scooter it is worth checking our Disabled Holidays to Barcelona - An Interview with Cosmoscooter (Scooter and Wheelchair Hire Company) on Advice for Disabled Tourists to Barcelona.
+For personal advice and insider tips from a Barcelona resident who uses a scooter it is worth checking our An Interview with Cosmoscooter (Scooter and Wheelchair Hire Company) on Advice for Tourists With A Disability.

 In this article I have covered what tourist information is on offer, where to go to get the information and how to find the tourist information centres.

 Information available for tourists with a disability at Palau Robert

 The Tourist Information Centre in Palau Robert deals with tourism for the whole of Catalunya.
 It is, therefore, useful, if you are thinking of taking a trip outside of Barcelona to some of the other parts of the region.

 They offer a detailed booklet called Turismo Accesible detailing the areas in the region that are considered most suitable for travellers with a disability.
 The areas covered are: